PokemonWorkshop/PSDKTechnicalDemo/README.md

 - This base project uses Tiled by default.
 The maps, tilesets, and assets are located in Data/Tiled.
 Your own maps/tilesets/assets **MUST** be located at the same places.
 - It is recommended you keep these maps in your project to be able to refer to these at any times.
 But you can also create two projects: your own without the demo, and a project solely for tests and for refering to the demo.
   - If you go the second route, make sure to delete the maps in Studio, and delete the tilesets in the RMXP tileset editor **before** initiating the first Tiled map conversion.
 - The maps **WILL** look weird in RMXP after a Tiled map conversion involving animated tiles.
 This behavior is totally normal and the maps will look absolutely fine ingame.
-To ensure we could convert Tiled animated tiles to RMXP, we had to make this choice to ensure the best compatibily possible.
+To ensure we could convert Tiled animated tiles to RMXP, we had to make this choice to ensure the best compatibility.

 Thank you for choosing to use PokémonSDK and Pokémon Studio to make your fangame, and we hope you'll enjoy this demo! ❤